Department of Human Services

 CPL GUIDELINES:

-- Students must be pursuing a major or minor in Human Services, Aging Studies, Aging Studies Long Term Care Administration, Early Childhood Program Administration, or Financial Literacy.
+- Student must be pursuing a major or minor in Human Services, Aging Studies, Aging Studies Long Term Care Administration, Early Childhood Program Administration, or Financial Literacy.

-- Regardless of portfolio evaluation outcome, Âé¶¹´«Ã½ will be responsible for all fees associated with the CPL portfolio submission and review process.
-(Waivers cannot be applied to any CPL fees.)
+- Regardless of the portfolio evaluation outcome, Âé¶¹´«Ã½ will be responsible for all fees associated with the CPL portfolio submission and review process. (waivers or financial aid cannot be applied to any CPL fees.)

 These fees include: